-Climate & Energy Outreach Organizer, Environment & Health Program
+Climate & Energy Program Manager, Environment & Health Program

 Previously, she worked at NRDC in the Climate and Clean Air program for 14 years, initially as a staff scientist, then as a program legislative advocate, and finally as the Deputy Director of the program.
 Her focus was on climate change and clean energy policies to significantly reduce greenhouse gas emissions across all sectors of the U.S. economy with a more recent focus on EPA’s Clean Power Plan and methane emission reductions from the oil and gas industry.
 Prior to that she was an American Physical Society congressional legislative science fellow in the office of Senator John D. Rockefeller (WV) and a postdoctoral fellow in the Energy and Resources Group at the University of California, Berkeley.